• Skip to main content

 Generators are grounded by connecting them to a copper grounding rod.
 Copper grounding rods are made to carry the electric current into the ground where it doesn’t hurt anyone or anything.

 Typically, a ground rod for grounding generators will be at least four feet long.
 You want at least a four-foot copper grounding rod.
-You’ll need to use a longer one if you’re driving the rod in at an angle.
+You’ll need to use a longer one if you drive the rod in at an angle.
 Home units use eight-foot rods.

-The longer rods make sure that the electricity goes into the ground and doesn’t hurt anyone who may be standing around.
-You will need to drive the rod into the ground with a hammer or mallet to make sure it goes in deep.
-This way any electrical discharge carried through the grounding wire to the copper rod will be safely dispersed well below the surface.
+The longer rods ensure that the electricity goes into the ground and doesn’t hurt anyone standing around.
+You will need to drive the rod into the ground with a hammer or mallet to ensure it goes deep.
+Any electrical discharge from the grounding wire to the copper rod will be safely dispersed below the surface.

 How Do I Connect The Grounding Rod?